Members Only (The Sopranos): Synopsis

-Eugene Pontecorvo inherits $2 million and would like to retire with his family to Florida.
+Eugene Pontecorvo inherits $2 million and desires to retire with his family to Florida.
 Bearing gifts, he goes to Tony to ask permission.
 Tony reminds Eugene that he took an oath.
 Later, Eugene gives him a cut of the inheritance.
-At Chris's behest, he then kills a debtor; in return, Chris says, "I'll put in a good word to T about the Florida thing."
+At Chris' behest, he then kills a debtor; in return, Chris says, "I'll put in a good word to T about the Florida thing."
 Tony's decision is relayed through Silvio: "Your Florida thing.
 That's a no-go."
-Eugene is also an informant for the FBI, and has become more valuable to the Bureau since the death of Ray Curto; they, too, will not free him.
+Eugene is also an informant for the FBI and has become more valuable to the Bureau since the death of Ray Curto; they, too, refuse to let him leave New Jersey.
 With his wife bitter and his son using heroin, Eugene hangs himself.

 Uncle Junior's mind is deteriorating.
-Tony helps him look for some money he thinks he buried in his backyard thirty years ago, but they find nothing.
+Tony helps him look for some money he thinks he buried in his backyard thirty years previously, but they find nothing.
 Both Dr. Melfi and Janice suggest a retirement home or assisted living for him, but Tony forcefully refuses.
 One afternoon, Junior is particularly agitated, and Tony goes to his house because no one else is free to look after him.
-While Tony is cooking dinner, Junior, thinking he is a long-dead mobster, shoots him in the gut.
+While Tony is cooking dinner, Junior, thinking he is a long-dead mobster, shoots him in the stomach.
 While Junior cowers in a closet upstairs, Tony manages to dial 911 before passing out.